-If you believe you have been sexually assaulted, or if you are in an abusive or violent relationship, please contact University Police at x5222 or Health and Wellness at x4361.
+If you believe you have been sexually assaulted, or if you are in an abusive or violent relationship, please contact University Police at 973-655-5222; University Health Center at 973-655-4361; or The Women's Center at 973-655-5114.
 Please use the sites linked below to learn more about sexual assault, partner abuse, and dating violence.
-You can increase your understanding of these issues, learn more about the services available at MSU and in the community, and find ways you can be active in campus, regional, or national education and prevention efforts.
+You can increase your understanding of these issues, learn more about the services available at Montclair State University and in the community, and:

 MSU Sexual Assault Response Team